NET WORTH: Undisclosed

-FUNDING AREAS: Veterans and Military Families, Journalism, Voter Protection, Women in Technology
+FUNDING AREAS: Trustworthy Journalism, Voter Protection, Women in Technology, Veterans and Military Families

 BACKGROUND: Craig Newmark grew up in Morristown, New Jersey.
 His father passed away when he was young, leaving his mother to care for him and his brother.
-He attended Case Western Reserve University where he studied Computer Science.
-He then went to work at IBM, where he stayed for 17 years before departing for San Francisco to work for Charles Schwab.
-There, he developed Craigslist, a free service that brought people together to exchange information, which largely came in the form of online classified ads.
+He attended Case Western Reserve University, where he studied Computer Science, and then went to work at IBM.
+Newmark stayed at IBM for 17 years before departing for San Francisco to work for Charles Schwab.
+While there, he developed craigslist, a Web service that brings people together to exchange information, largely in the form of online classified ads.
 When Newmark monetized the company in 1999, he did so minimally, opting for a business model that prioritizes "doing well by doing good."
 Today, more than 5 billion ads have been posted on the site, the vast majority for free.
 Newmark has moved away from overseeing the day-to-day management at craigslist and now dedicates his time and resources to philanthropy.

-LOOKING FORWARD: Craig Newmark has stepped into the spotlight of late, and his been increasingly public about his philanthropy as of late.
+LOOKING FORWARD: Craig Newmark has been increasingly public about his philanthropy as of late.
 His strong commitment to trustworthy journalism and voting rights are two areas in which he should be watched.